Preparing for Your Catheterization Procedure

-During the procedure, your family or loved ones are asked to stay in the waiting area.
 When you arrive in the catheterization lab, the nurse may perform a blood test or take you for a chest X-ray.
-An IV line is placed to deliver any necessary medicine during the procedure.
+Your doctor places an IV line to deliver any necessary medicine during the procedure.
 A mild anesthetic is used on the site where the catheter is to be inserted.
 The procedure should be pain-free.

 After the procedure, you stay in our recovery area for two to eight hours before being discharged.
-The incision site is bandaged, and you are asked to rest and lie still until a member of your medical teams says you are ready to leave.
+Your doctor bandages the incision site, and you are asked to rest and lie still until a member of your medical team says you are ready to leave.

-We encourage you and your loved ones to bring reading materials or other activities to keep you busy while you wait.
+We encourage you to bring reading materials or other activities to keep you busy while you wait.
 Most people go home the same day, but some procedures require that you be monitored in the hospital overnight.